Coffee and Acne: How Caffeine Causes & Worsens Acne

 If you consume caffeine on a semi-regular basis, it increases androgen production (the “male hormones”) and causes your adrenals to artificially react.
 “Androgens cause our bodies to experience stress, which is directly linked to the overproduction of skin cells and clogged pores, as well as the release of the stress hormone cortisol,” says the Holistic Health Herbalist.
 She goes on to say, “Cortisol triggers overt amounts of oil to be produced on the skin.
 As more and more of this oil accumulates, germs and bacteria multiply in the clogged pores which causes white blood cells to rush to the infection.
 The resulting inflammation is called acne.”
 One study showed that a person who was stressed and consumed caffeine had a cortisol increase of 211%.
 That is a crazy increase!

 In addition to coffee, there are a range of foods and beverages that we consume on a daily basis that cause acne.
 If you suffer from acne, we strongly recommend that you look into an anti acne diet and review our list of pore clogging ingredients.
 By following these regiments, you will be well on your way to more clear and beautiful skin.
-Please be sure to also combine topical treatments such as our anti aging acne serum.
+Please be sure to also combine topical treatments such as our anti-aging & anti-acne stem cell serum.

 Caffeine causes dehydration.